 If you have suffered sex discrimination in the workplace, we understand the impact this may have had on you confidence, your career and your finances.
 We are here to help you.
 Employment Law Edinburgh is a team of expert employment lawyers powered by the experts at Thompsons solicitors.
 We have many years of experience in fighting sex discrimination cases on behalf of employees, to help them get the compensation they need to move on with their working lives.
 All of our lawyers are understanding, but will work tirelessly to ensure that we obtain the most successful outcome for your circumstances.
 We can often work with clients on a no win, no-fee basis and offer a free no obligation consultation.
 Sex discrimination claims are subject to strict time limits, so there really is no time to delay.

 Contact us on 0131 322 1032 or complete our online enquiry form and we will get back to you without delay.

 Discrimination based on the gender of employees is illegal in the UK, under the Equality Act 2010.
 The protection afforded by the legislation to employees is extensive and covers not only recruitment, but also in terms of further training and being considered for promotion in the working environment.
-To find out how we can help, call us on 0131 322 1032 or complete our online enquiry form and we will get back to you as soon as possible.

 We at Employment Law Edinburgh have a long history of working with employees who are concerned that they have been the subject of discrimination because of their gender.
 Employers are obliged to have a framework in place to guard against instances of gender discrimination, and procedures for dealing with complaints that an individual has been the subject of gender discrimination.